 Enlightenment through nine four: 1) not to make plans with those who do not share the same principle, or 2) not to get involved in the troubles of others.
 If it is not possible to build fellowship, or there are too many conflicts to reach common ground, it is better not to forcibly seek it but maintain a lookout position, vigilant and patient.
 This is auspicious as it won't be trapped in conflict.
 When this line is activated becoming feminine, the hexagram changes from building fellowship to building household.
 Hexagram Jia Ren (37), the household, derives from Dun (33), retreat, after people are hurt in Ming Yi (36), brightness being tarnished.

 The 5th line

-Text: Tong Ren (fellowship) cries first but laughs later; the vast armies win (the battle) and manage to join forces.
+Tong Ren (fellowship) cries first but laughs later; the vast armies win the battle and meet one another (i.e. manage to join forces).

 After having defeated lines 3 and 4, lines 5 and 2 finally meet and join together, signifying that fellowship is established.

 The lower trigram Li denotes the eyes, while the inner lower trigram Xun (to enter, the wind) is reverse Dui (joy, the marsh) signifying the opposite of joyfulness; so line 2 is seen as crying eyes.
 After lines 5 and 2 interact and exchange positions, the inner upper trigram becomes Dui, joy and the mouth, signifying laughter.

 The next hexagram is Da You (14), abundant possessions, which should be distributed equally to all people.
 This is the goal of hexagram Tong Ren (people around the world being one family).